 If your money buys you less every year, cash becomes less valuable as time goes by.
 This is why it’s critical to save your cash in an account that pays more interest than inflation.
 Doing this means your cash tomorrow can buy exactly what it could today.
 However, this is still not enough to build a nest egg.

 To build a retirement fund your money not only has to beat inflation, it has to grow too.
-As we explain in this article on the difference between saving and investing, investing is a way to put your money to work.
+As we explain in a later post in the series on the difference between saving and investing, investing is a way to put your money to work.

 Tip: Deciding what to invest in is tricky.
 You can get some help here.